This page only applies to researchers at American University in Washington, DC.

-Research conducted using human participants is overseen by American University's Institutional Review Board (IRB).
+Research conducted by American University affiliates using human participants is overseen by American University's Institutional Review Board (IRB).
 Its purpose is to facilitate human subjects research and to ensure the rights and welfare of human subjects are protected during their participation.

 What is the IRB's Mission?